 - SEO content analyst

 As you can see, adding the keyword “SEO” to the job title will ensure that there is no mistake in regards to who you are looking for.
 A good rule of thumb is to keep your job title to 12-20 characters in order to make it as appealing and memorable as possible.
 Using writing tools such as Evernote and Grammarly will help you edit and format the job title easily.
 It’s also useful to read the writing and editing sites reviews to find the right one for your needs.
-Check the hirewriters writing site review, for instance.
+Check the essay writer service, for instance.
 It’s important to keep the job title succinct, to-the-point and you will hook the right SEO pros into reading the rest of the job description without issues.

 2 – Write an Overview of your Company